allan-glasier/100-days-of-code/r1-log.md

 **Today's Progress**: Today, I started to work on a task list project.
 I was able to create the front-end part but wanted to use firebase for the backend.
 This lead me to trying out google cloud as a hosting platform which came with its own set of headaches!
 Only because this is all new to me.
 I was able to get my site going thanks to [StuffedBox](https://www.youtube.com/watch?v=P9EWSLmozKg)

 **Thoughts:** StuffedBox helped out a ton in getting my site going.
 The issues came from trying to set up a subdomain.
 This is not as straight-forward as I am used with traditional hosting.
 Tomorrow I will sort that out.

+### Day 6: September 09, 2020
+**Today's Progress**: Today I figured out how to get the subdomain to work, hook up firebase and read data from the DB and integrate it with my code.
+Tomorrow's goals are to add the ability to add, update and delete data.

+**Thoughts:** What at first seemed like a daunting task actually turned out to be pretty easy, Google cloud is actually very easy to work with once you play around with it a little bit.
+Feeling proud I got my database and php code linked together on my own and looking forward to tomorrow!